mattmarietta/Signal-Drift/README.md

 #### B. Looking for Patterns

 A single negative message isn't always a disaster; the real problems are in the patterns.
-Some of these calculations might be simple, but they represented the structure well.
+While the calculations are simple, they effectively model the patterns of a real conversation.
 On top of the basic score, the system adds penalties for three specific situations:

 Consistent Negativity: If someone sends a negative message (score > 0.5), and their last message was also negative, they get a +0.1 penalty.
 This catches users who are being difficult over and over again.
 This was done with a simple if statement check.